 ActiveHistory.ca is a website that connects the work of historians with the wider public and the importance of the past to current events.
 It developed from the conference “Active History: History for the Future” at Glendon College in September 2008.
 We define active history variously as history that listens and is responsive; history that will make a tangible difference in people’s lives; history that makes an intervention and is transformative to both practitioners and communities.
 We seek a practice of history that emphasizes collegiality, builds community among active historians and other members of communities, and recognizes the public responsibilities of the historian.

-We are always looking for people to contribute to the website.
-If you have a general inquiry about partnerships, or are interested in contributing to the blog, please contact:
+We are always looking for people to contribute to the project.
+If you have a general inquiry about partnerships, or are interested in contributing to the blog, please contact Daniel Ross (Public Outreach Coordinator) at email@example.com.
+If you have any questions or comments about the History Slam podcast, please contact Sean Graham (History Slam Podcast Editor) at firstname.lastname@example.org.

-Please also visit our French-language sister site, HistoireEngagee.ca.
+Please also visit our French-language partner site, HistoireEngagee.ca.

 Carly Ciufo (She/Her) is a doctoral candidate of the LR Wilson Institute for Canadian History in the Department of History at McMaster University.
 She worked at the Canadian Museum for Human Rights, the Canadian Broadcasting Corporation, and the Canadian Museum of Immigration at Pier 21 before starting her current PhD research, which investigates the capacity of human rights museums to do human rights work.
 As elected graduate student representative on the Canadian Historical Association’s Council, she shares responsibility for the teaching and learning portfolio.